 Adam has assisted clients in regulatory investigations by the ACCC, ASIC, the Australian Federal Police, NSW ICAC, the Australian and NSW Crime Commissions, and in Royal Commissions and coronial inquests.
 He has also managed independent internal investigations for clients.

-Adam has particular expertise in matters involving the financial services, information technology, advertising, logistics, and FMCG industries.
+Adam has particular expertise in matters involving the financial services, information technology, health and aged care, and logistics industries.